Hadronic structure on the light-front IV: Heavy and light Baryons: Confined quantum waves in an equilateral triangle

 ~ In this Appendix, we outline the derivation of the confined quantum waves by an equi-lateral triangle, which leads to (\ref{BER1}-\ref{BER2}), as solutions to the 2-dimensional Shroedinger equation~(\ref{SUMX}), with the result given in~\cite{RICHENS1981495}.
 In the absence of the confining boundary conditions, the solutions are separable in harmonic waves $e^{\pm ik\cdot r}$, with $\vec k=(k_x, k_y)$ a 2-dimensional real wave-vector in the $(x, y)$ coordination used in~\cite{RICHENS1981495} (or $x=\rho+L/2$ and $y=-\lambda+L/2\sqrt{3}$ in our coordination) as illustrated in Fig.~\ref{fig_triangle}.
 The triangle confines the waves, by enforcing the wave amplitudes to vanish at the triangle edges.
 We now explain how.

 Following the construction outlined in~~\cite{RICHENS1981495}, consider the equi-lateral triangle, with corners $(x,y)=(0,0), (0,L), (L/2, \sqrt{3}L/2)$ in the labeling of~\cite{RICHENS1981495} (Our triangular domain in $(\lambda, \rho)$ follow by the mapping quoted above).
-A ray in the equi-lateral triangle with arbitrary wave-vector $\vec k$, can undergo six distinct reflections before emerging parallel to itself (arbitrary triangles would not close under reflection).
+A ray in the equilateral triangle with arbitrary wave-vector $\vec k$, can undergo six distinct reflections before emerging parallel to itself (arbitrary triangles would not close under reflection).
 Each pair of rays at the triangle side fulfills the null amplitude condition.
 As a result, we can pair the rays at each side, to generate the solution to (\ref{SUMX}) with triangular confining walls, by superposition thanks to the linearity of the Sturm-Liouville problem.
-6 ray reflections, map the equi-lateral triangular phase space, onto that of a torus phase space, and close the reflection cycle.
-We note that half the equi-lateral triangle, and the right-angle isoscles triangle (half the square), are two other triangular domains, with a closed reflection phase space as well.
+6 ray reflections, map the equilateral triangular phase space, onto that of a torus phase space, and close the reflection cycle.
+We note that half the equilateral triangle, and the right-angle isosceles triangle (half of a square), are two other triangular domains, with a closed reflection phase space as well.
 (Incidentally, these are also the triangles, for which the Coulomb problem using the image construction, closes with a finite number of images.)

 Let $\vec k_{i=1,..,6}$ be the 6 reflected wave-vectors, initiated by the harmonic solution with $\vec k_1=(k_x,k_y)$, that close the reflection cycle in the equi-lateral triangle.
 The reflection of $\vec k_1$ by the wall at $y=0$, generates the reflected wave-vector $\vec k_2=(k_x, -k_y)$.
 By construction, the harmonic combination \bea \big(e^{-ik_1\cdot r}-e^{-ik_2\cdot r}\big)(x, y=0)=0 \eea solves (\ref{SUMX}) since $k_1^2=k_2^2$, and satisfies the null condition on the triangle side $y=0$.
 The next pair of reflections on the triangle side $y=\sqrt{3} x$, yields the pair of wave-vectors $\vec k_3=-\frac 12(k_x+\sqrt{3}k_y,-\sqrt{3}k_x+k_y)$ and $\vec k_4=-\frac 12(k_x-\sqrt{3}k_y,-\sqrt{3}k_x-k_y)$.
 The superposition (\ref{ONE}) with the substitution $1,2\rightarrow 3,4$, again solves (\ref{SUMX}) since $k_3^2=k_4^2$, and satisfies the null condition on the triangle side $y=\sqrt{3}x$.
 The same reasoning applies to the last pair of reflections back at the wall at $y=0$, with $\vec k_5=-\frac 12(k_x-\sqrt{3}k_y,\sqrt{3}k_x+k_y)$ and $\vec k_6=-\frac 12(k_x+\sqrt{3}k_y,\sqrt{3}k_x-k_y)$, followed by the substitution $1,2\rightarrow 5,6$ in (\ref{ONE}).
 The quantization of the wave-vectors in (\ref{BER1}-\ref{BER2}) with Dirichlet boundaries, follow by the null condition of